5v3n/ratpack/README.md

 ### Enjoy your rat pack remote control

 If you keep the button on your breadboard pushed it won't take long until you see the reaction in your browser.
 Also mind the LED is actually tracking the server's response, so it's online too.
-Voilá, you just entered the Internet Of Things (tm)!
+VoilC!, you just entered the Internet Of Things (tm)!